 - Many tourists choose Transylvania as a travel destination, so it’s easier to book a flight to Cluj, Sibiu or Mures, if possible instead of Bucharest.
 You save a lot of time on travelling, as the roads are not always the best.
 Or, you can opt for an airport transfer service, it’s much more faster and comfortable than traveling by train or bus.

-- Families with children will love visiting Romania’s rural side.
+- Travel Hacks for families with children, which will love visiting Romania’s rural side.
 Children are always enthusiastic when they get to ride a horse – drawn carriage, participate in crafts workshops or simply just experiencing authentic rural life.

 - Don’t forget to bring a dictionary with you!
 While most locals are at least somewhat familiar with English language and other speak German or Hungarian, unfortunately many road signs or other markings are written only in Romanian.
 Also, it doesn’t hurt to know how to order food at a restaurant or ask for something when you’re buying groceries at small shops.